TechSymbiose/pathfinding/docs/pathfinding.md

 `evaluatedbox` | the box which need to be evaluated `motherbox` | the mother box of the box which need to be evaluated

-*return* : the g cost of the box which need to be evaluated.
+*return* gCost : g cost of the box which need to be evaluated.

 # <a name="calculating_h_cost" />calculating_h_cost()